ramin40/solve-BlackJack-problem-by-monte-carlo-algorithm/README.md

 # solve-BlackJack-problem-with-monte-carlo-prediction-algorithm
-Blackjack is a popular card game. in this repository, I've implemented MC prediction algorithm to predict state value function of a selected policy.
+Blackjack is a popular card game. in this repository, I've implemented MC prediction algorithm to predict the state value function of a selected policy and MC control to find optimal policy starting a random policy.
 ## BlackJack game
 ![image](https://user-images.githubusercontent.com/74808396/183819119-bc7dabbd-a91f-4f9f-84ce-09f1d7efc483.png)